bozeklab/histo-miner/README.md

 - Fill the models configs (`scc_hovernet.yml` and `scc_segmenter.yml`) to indicate the paths to the different files needed and the number of gpus used for inference
 - Run: `sh scripts/main1_hovernet_inference.sh`
 - Run: `sh scripts/main2_segmenter_inference.sh`
-- Put both inference outputs on the same folder, add the path of this folder to `histo_miner_pipeline.yml` config file on the _inferences_postproc_main_ field
+- Put both inference outputs on the same folder, add the path of this folder to `histo_miner_pipeline.yml` config file on the _inferences_postproc_main_ setting
 - Run: `python scripts/main3_inferences_postproc.py`

 The json files finally obtained contain the nucleus classified and segmented for all WSIs of the input folder.